apache/mesos/support/mesos-build/README.md

 ```

 If you intend on uploading this image to dockerhub mesos/mesos-build:
-For Ubuntu 20.04, please run docker build with the `--platform linux/amd64` flag.
+For Ubuntu 20.04, and CentOS 7 please run docker build with the
+`--platform linux/amd64` flag, especially if you are using an Apple Silicon Mac.

 # Pushing images
 Ensure you have your tag for the image as `mesos/mesos-build:<OS version>`